 Unified Library Management System: The tech to make services simpler

-This article was written by Victoria Billings on October 6th, 2014.
+This article was written by CSU Libraries on October 6th, 2014.

 In the California State University system, most libraries have three, four, sometimes five different systems for managing their collections, analyzing use, sharing resources with other libraries, and giving users the ability to search and find books, journal articles, and other research data.